 Item 7.
 Provide an explicit statement of the question(s) the review will address with reference to populations, interventions, comparators, and outcomes (PICO).

-What is the (comparative) effect of group threat, group contact, socialization, media, and the demographic variables age, sex, and education, on majority to minority inter-ethnic attitudes in English, peer-reviewed research articles published during the 2010-2022 period.
+What is the (comparative) effect of group threat, group contact, socialization, media, and the demographic variables age, sex, and education, on majority to minority directed inter-ethnic attitudes in English, peer-reviewed research articles published during the 2010-2022 period.

 Section 3: Methods.